miladkmla5508/miladkmla5508/README.md

 - 🔭 I’m currently working on **cutting-edge AI technologies (ML, DL, and RL) 🤖🧠🇦🇮👾**, incorporating insights from **graph theory, spatiotemporal reasoning, Bayesian and causal inference, evolutionary intelligence, and quantum computing** to address real-world challenges across **medicine 💊, transportation 🚍, and especially finance-oriented tasks💰**.

-- 🕵️‍♂️ I work with large-scale data 🗂️, including **EEG signals ﮩـﮩﮩ٨ـ🧠ﮩ٨ـﮩﮩ٨ـ and MRI-based neuroimaging ☢️** to understand neurological 🧑‍⚕️ functionality, **traffic data** 🚦 to assess transportation and logistics 🚍 capacity, **brokers’ multi-granularity OHLCV and limit order books** to design trading strategies 📊📉, and **multi-layer on-chain metrics** ⛓️ to track whale 🐋 wallets activity in blockchain 🌐.
+- 🕵️‍♂️ I work with large-scale data 🗂️, including **EEG signals ﮩـﮩﮩ٨ـ🧠ﮩ٨ـﮩﮩ٨ـ and MRI-based neuroimaging ☢️** to understand neurological 🧑‍⚕️ functionality, **traffic data** 🚦 to assess transportation and logistics 🚍 capacity, **brokers’ multi-granularity Bids-Asks in limit order books** to design trading strategies 📊📉, and **multi-layer on-chain metrics** ⛓️ to track whale 🐋 wallets activity in blockchain 🌐.

 - 💡 I am actively working in the **Computer Vision field 🖼️**, focusing on **chart pattern recognition 📈** and **feature–target–model regime-tuning frameworks 👨🏼‍🔧** for **algorithmic trading assistants** that support **investment decision-making 💱**.